-Wendy Amsellem teaches in the Full Time Program and is the Director of the July Collegiate Program for Women at Drisha.
+Wendy Amsellem teaches in the Full Time Program, the high school program, and is the Director of the July College Kollel for women at Drisha.
 She is the former Director of the Dr. Beth Samuels High School Program and an alumna of the Drisha Scholars Circle.
 She is pursuing a PhD in Judaic Studies at New York University and has a BA in History and Literature from Harvard University.

 Jon Kelsen is the Rosh Kollel and Director of the June Kollel and teaches in Drisha’s Full-TIme Programs.
 A graduate of the Pardes Kollel and a fellow in the Shalom Hartman Institute’s Hadarim Program, he received ordination from Rabbi Daniel Landes and holds an MA in Jewish Civilization from the International School of the Hebrew University of Jerusalem.

 David Silber is the Founder and Dean of Drisha Institute for Jewish Education.
 He received ordination from the Rabbi Isaac Elchanan Theological Seminary.
 He received the Covenant Award in 2000.
 He is the author of A Passover Haggadah: Go Forth and Learn (JPS, 2011).